radiasoft/ansible-conf/MAIN.md

 ### Config file

-In the root directory, exists `ansible.cfg` which customizes ansible to use directly the contents of the repo without any further customization.
+In the root directory, exists [`ansible.cfg`](http://docs.ansible.com/ansible/intro_configuration.html) which customizes ansible to use directly the contents of the repo without any further customization.

 #### Inventory

-The config file sets the ansible invetory to be `hosts` located in the root directory.
+The config file sets the ansible [inventory](http://docs.ansible.com/ansible/intro_inventory.html) to be `hosts` located in the root directory.

 #### SSH